QR4.4.3 Quark Phases

 Figure 4.10.
 Up/down quark structure

 Figure 4.10 shows the proposed up and down quark structures.
-Photons compete for channels on a first-come-first-served basis, so a three-way meeting raises the issue of interaction order.
-If a photon head entering a node meets a photon tail leaving it, the tail must have started before the head, or it would be a head, giving the rule that tails fill channels first.
-Using this rule, Table 4.3 gives the expected axis bandwidth result as before, but now there are three axes not one, and each fills at two-thirds not one.
-Again, the total processing defines axis stability, the mass is the net processing, and the charge is the net remainder.
+Photons compete for channels on a first-come-first-served basis, so the order that they meet is important.
+If a photon head entering a point meets a photon tail leaving it, the tail must have started before the head, or it would be a head, so tails are expected to fill channels first.
+Given this, Table 4.3 gives the results as before but for three axes in a plane, each fills at two-thirds not one.
+In this analysis, if the total processing fills the axis bandwidth it is stable, the net processing is mass, and the net remainder is charge.

 The details are:

 1. Up quark.
-If two extreme photon rays leave the point as another arrives, the tails first fill axis 1, giving a plus two-thirds charge remainder on what can be called its charge axis.
-The remaining tail photons then combine with later arriving heads to fill a neutral axis, as the remainders cancel.
-The remaining head photons then partly to fill the third free axis to a sixth of its two-thirds maximum.
-The result has a two-thirds charge, and is stable on two axes, but the third axis isn’t filled.
+If two extreme photon rays leave the point as another arrives, the tails first fill one axis, giving a plus two-thirds charge remainder on what can be called its charge axis.
+The remaining tail photons with later arriving heads then fill a neutral axis, as the remainders cancel.
+The last photons then partly to fill a third free axis to a sixth of its two-thirds capacity.
+The result has a two-thirds charge, and is stable on two axes, but one axis isn’t full.

 2. Down quark.
-If one ray is leaving a node as the other two arrive, the tail photons first cancel opposing heads to fill a neutral axis, as the remainders cancel.
+If one ray is leaving a node as the other two arrive, the tails and heads first fill a neutral axis, as the remainders cancel.
 Then the heads and the remaining tails fill a charge axis, with a minus third charge left over.
 This again leaves a third free axis partly filled to a sixth instead of two thirds.
-The result has a minus third charge, and is again stable on two axes, but again the third axis isn’t filled.
+The result has a minus third charge, and is stable on two axes, but one axis isn’t full.

-This result is interesting because it gives the correct third charges for quarks, which no other model does.
-The standard model allocates one-third charges to quarks after the fact, but this model derives them from photons.
-It predicts that quarks occupy one node like leptons but only fill two of the three collision axes.
+This result gives the correct third charges for quarks, which no other model does.
+The standard model allocates one-third charges to quarks after the fact but this model derives them.
+It predicts that quarks occupy a point like leptons but only fill two of the three collision axes of a plane.

 1. Charge axis.
 Fills with charge of +⅔ for an up quark, and -⅓ for a down quark.